Integrability, susy $SU(2)$ matter gauge theories and black holes: Conclusions and perspectives

-In conclusion, we have shown how \textit{2D integrable models} when studied in the \textit{ODE/IM correspondence} approach can find a natural connection to (NS-deformed) $\mathcal{N}=2$ \textit{supersymmetric gauge theory}, as well as to \textit{black hole perturbation theory} and shed light on the relation recently found between the last two.
-This \textit{triple new correspondence}, besides being interesting in itself, allows also to derive \textit{new results on all three sides} and at the \textit{non-perturbative exact level}.
-Moreover, since the ODEs in the $N_f=0,1,2$ $SU(2)$ gauge theories possess two irregular singularities\footnote{Rather than just one irregular and one regular as it is often found in ODE/IM literature.}, the connection to IMs constitute a \textit{development of ODE/IM correspondence itself}.
+The present work vastly extends and completes our previous \cite{FioravantiGregori:2019,FioravantiPoghossian:2019,FioravantiGregori:2021}, by showing how in general 2D integrable models find a natural connection to (NS-deformed) $\mathcal{N}=2$ 4D supersymmetric gauge theories and to black hole perturbation theory, shedding light also on the relation between these two.
+This new triple correspondence, or \textit{triality}, besides being interesting in itself, allows also to derive new results on all three sides and at the exact or non-perturbative level.

-On these new directions, \textit{much extension work in either breadth and depth} can still be done.
-Indeed, the $SU(2)$ $N_f=0,1$ and $N_f=2=(1,1)$ gauge theories are in correspondence with BH perturbation theory with the gravitational background given by the intersection of four stacks of D3 branes (generalization of extremally charged BHs).
-However, the other $SU(2)$ $N_f=2=(2,0)$ (asymmetrical) and $N_f=3,4$ as well as $SU(2)$ quivers have been found correspond to still many other gravitational backgrounds~\cite{AminovGrassiHatsuda:2020,BianchiConsoliGrilloMorales:2021b}.
-We have not yet related them to IMs, but from the generality of the ODE/IM construction it is appears to us manifest that our method should still apply.

-We notice indeed that \textit{much of the BH theory seems to go in parallel to the ODE/IM correspondence} construction and its 2D integrable field theory interpretation, beyond the determination of QNMs.
-For instance also the \textit{greybody factor} that parametrizes the Hawking radiation seems to be ratio of $Q$s\footnote{This can be understood by considering its absorption coefficient role as viewed in 1D quantum mechanics.
-We hope to write more details on this in the future.}.
-Similarly it is very intriguing to investigate still other applications of integrability to BHs\footnote{Another present technical limitation which should be overcome in the future is that analytic continuations of the TBAs in rapidity $\theta$ and the moduli are necessary to obtain \textit{overtones} $\omega_n$ $n \geq1$ and also some particular gravitational systems. }.

-Also in-depth developments of the gauge-integrability correspondence are possible, among which especially interesting would be the extension of the basic identifications under gauge theory \textit{wall crossing}, with possibly other useful applications.

-Perhaps most importantly, our work as part of the larger new field of application of $\mathcal{N}=2$ gauge theories to BHs perturbation theory, constitutes a \textit{unexpected fruitful application of extended supersymmetry}.
-Thus, even though particle physics has not yet found supersymmetric new elementary particles, the new field of gravitational phenomenology in some sense compensates and gives some physical substance of the sophisticated mathematics of extended supersymmetric gauge theories.

-In conclusion, the new application of $\mathcal{N}=2$ supersymmetry gauge theory and quantum integrability to black holes physics allows us to deal with non-perturbative effects and so illuminates aspects of classical and quantum gravitational theories difficult to access through standard methods.